Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Technical Proofs

 \subsection{Proof of Theorem \ref{cor:cdmagentincentive}: Incentives of Agents}

-\begin{proof} First, by Theorem \ref{thm:cutoffaystate}, CDM uses the cutoff strategy to arms' latent utilities in Eq.~(\ref{eqn:defofutility}).
-Since arms’ latent utilities determine agents’ true preferences, agents act according to their true preferences under CDM.
+\begin{proof} First, by Theorem \ref{thm:cutoffaystate}, the CDM takes the cutoff strategy with respect to the arms' latent utilities given by Eq.~(\ref{eqn:defofutility}).
+Since the agents’ true preferences are determined by the arms’ latent utilities, the agents would act according to their true preferences under the CDM.

-Second, Theorem \ref{thm:optestpi} proves the consistency of the acceptance probability estimate using historical data.
-Theorems \ref{thm:optimalstates} and \ref{cor:introofvalueV} show that the CDM maximizes the agent's expected payoff, given the population acceptance probability.
-Here the expected payoff is measured in either average-case or worst-case concerning the uncertain true state.
+Second, Theorem \ref{thm:optestpi} proves the consistency of the estimated acceptance probability using historical data.
+Theorems \ref{thm:optimalstates} and \ref{cor:introofvalueV} show that the CDM maximizes the agent's expected payoff, given the population acceptance probability, where the expected payoff is measured in either average-case or worst-case given the uncertain true state.
 Thus, it is a dominant strategy for each agent to act according to the CDM.

-Combining these two observations, we conclude that as $T\to\infty$, CDM is a procedure that gives agents the incentives to act according to true preferences. \end{proof}
+Combining these two observations, we conclude that as $T\to\infty$, the CDM is a procedure that gives agents the incentives to act according to true preferences. \end{proof}